 Facilitates additional revenue generation through increased patient volumes.
 We believe that the CyberKnife system allows our customers to effectively treat patients that otherwise would not have been treated with radiation or who may not have been good candidates for surgery.
 Therefore, we believe the treatment of these patients generates additional revenue without affecting our customers' traditional radiation therapy practices.
 In addition, because the CyberKnife treatment is a non-invasive, outpatient procedure requiring little or no recovery time, hospitals can treat more patients than through traditional surgery.
 In traditional surgery, the time a patient must be at the facility for the procedure and the recovery time tend to be measured in days.
 With the CyberKnife system, the entire procedure is generally completed within 90 minutes, and the patient often leaves the facility very shortly after treatment.
 Even if the patient receives four to five treatments, the total time the patient is at the hospital or treatment center is still shorter than with traditional surgery.
-Furthermore, the additional time the patient must be at the hospital, the more resources the hospital must dedicate to the patient.
-The reduction in overall time and resources required for the CyberKnife procedure, when compared to traditional surgery, leads to an increase in the volume of procedures performed and lower per procedure costs for the hospital.
+Furthermore, the additional time the patient must be at the hospital surgery, leads to an increase in the volume of procedures performed and lower per procedure costs for the hospital.
 The combination of incremental revenue generation and lower per procedure cost makes the CyberKnife system an attractive addition to our customers' cancer treatment practice.